 XXX: Xander Cage features an altogether international action-packed cast, diverting attention away from Yen’s otherwise martial arts focused performances.
 Moreover, his skills are depicted in a way that adds sex appeal to his character, Xiang.
 This is contrary to many past portrayals of unattractive Asian men.
 Lastly, Yen’s English fluency in both movies further eliminates the language barrier as a criterion for humor, which was prominent in Chan’s past films.

 Moreover, Yen’s characters may serve a different purpose than Chan’s.
-After all, while Chan’s form of typecast served mainly to mark one of the starting points of greater visibility in Chinese film, China has since experienced rapid economic growth, including its film industry.
-This year, Chinese companies will be providing about 1 billion to finance at least 25% of Paramount’s films, with a significant influence over casting choices, location, and messages conveyed about China.
+After all, while Chan’s form of typecasting served mainly to mark one of the starting points of greater visibility in Chinese film, China has since experienced rapid economic growth, including its film industry.
+This year, Chinese companies will be providing about 1 billion to finance at least 25% of Paramount’s films, with significant influence over casting choices, location, and messages conveyed about China.

 Thus, Hollywood may start treading its content carefully due to its Chinese investors.
 Nonetheless, it is too early to determine whether Yen’s characters will continue to follow Jackie Chan’s career progression, or if his career is moving along an altogether different path.
 I very much hope for the latter, of course.